skuppa/bitnet-java-libs/README.md

 }
 ```

+## Bitnet Notifications

+Bitnet informs merchants of significant events, such as a payment received or the state change of an Invoice, by invoking a webhook.
+The full guide to Bitnet Notifications and webhooks can be found in the [Bitnet Developer Guide](https://developer.bitnet.io/api_guide#webhooks).

+The SDK does not provide a mechanism for registered or receiving notifications, but it does give you some assistance in processing received notification.

+### Setting up the SDK for Notification Processing

+To be completed........

 ## Testing with a custom endpoint

-If you are testing with a custom Bitnet endpoint you can use the following
+If you are testing with a custom Bitnet endpoint you can get the Bitnet object as follows:

 ```java
 /*